 Kindle Advertising Summary

-Hopefully by now you understand the immense potential of AMS and why I love it so much.
-After all:
+Hopefully, you now understand the immense potential of AMS and why I love it so much.

 - Only AMS lets you advertise to the most relevant and profitable people possible – interested Amazon customers.